robert-v/ProcessSpy-docs/src/content/docs/guides/interface_basics.md

 ---

 ## Subtitle
 Shows number of processes and filter name.
-When View Type is set to Hierarchy, expand children full, it also shows number of processes shown but not matching the filter.
+When View Type is set to `Hierarchy, expand children fully`, it also shows number of processes shown but not matching the filter.

 ## View Type
 Allows to select between four different view types: